 Dr. Richard Strozzi-Heckler, founder of Strozzi Institute, and Staci Haines, founder of generative somatics, introduced me to the world of somatics and ultimately to my life’s work.
 My studies with them woke me up, changed my life, and brought me home.
 Mere gratitude is not enough.

 Jay Fields is a deeply appreciated friend and companion along the path of embodied learning.
 A former teacher-of-yoga-teachers, she now teaches nurses, firefighters, business people — and me! — how to embody greater resilience.
-Two decades on, I still regularly call upon the wise teachings of Lynne Minton, my first-ever yoga teacher, and Larry Hatlett, one of my all-time favorite yoga teachers.
+I also still regularly call upon the wise teachings of Lynne Minton, my first-ever yoga teacher, and Larry Hatlett, one of my all-time favorite yoga teachers.

 I am fortunate to have had the opportunity to study directly with Paul Hawken, Karl-Henrick Robert, Chris Laszlo, and Fritjof Capra.
 Each has influenced my thinking on the role of science, organizations, and institutions in creating solutions to the deep problems we face in our era.
 Chris in particular has been an active advocate of my work and has championed my efforts towards positive social change, and I look forward to our ongoing collaborations.